 No roads shall be cut through river- and stream banks as this may lead to erosion causing siltation of streams and downstream dams.
 Existing drifts and bridges may be used if the Landowner gives his consent.
 Such structures shall then be thoroughly examined for strength and durability before they are used.
 New drifts and bridges shall only be constructed with the approval of Eskom and the Landowner and at the discretion of the Environmental Control Officer.
-Refer to TRMSCAAC1 REV 3 section 4.4.1 regarding access across running water.
+All structures constructed for access purposes shall be properly designed and drawings of such structures shall be available for record purposes.
+(Refer to TRMSCAAC1 REV 3 section 4.4.1 regarding access across running water.)